uviclibraries/raspberrypi/act-2.md

 11. Using the controls that have been assigned, navigate to the arcade game and try running it.
 12. Press the `HOTKEY` and `START` inputs to exit a game.
 13. To exit RetroPie, press `HOTKEY` and `START` again, then go to `QUIT -> QUIT EMULATIONSTATION`
-14. If you plan to build an arcade machine accessible to the public using RetroPie, you may want to keep the `HOTKEY` hidden.
+14. If you plan to build an arcade machine accessible to the public using RetroPie, you may want to keep the `HOTKEY` hidden inside the physical enclosure.

 <!--
 # Start of Old Content